Riak Architecture Overview

 good summary of how Riak implements the necessities.)

-Riak's client interface speaks of "buckets" and "keys".
-Internally,
+Riak's client interface speaks of "buckets" and "keys", but this is

-This ring is divided into partitions.
-Each Riak vnode is responsible
+ring.
+The ring is divided into partitions.
+Each Riak vnode is

 The nodes of a Riak cluster each attempt to run roughly an equal